TolikPylypchuk/KeyboardSwitch/README.md

 `Build-Portable` script calls `dotnet publish`.

-If you want to run the app of Linux through the `dotnet` tool, you have to always specify that `net5.0` is the target framework since it takes `net5.0-windows` by default.
+If you want to run the app of Linux through the `dotnet` tool, you have to always specify that `net5.0` is the target framework since it uses `net5.0-windows` by default.

 The installer project is excluded from the solution build sequence as it's not always needed.